PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 on rollback, so it cannot leak across conversions or survive restored graph objects.

+`ModelIRPassStateScope` is the explicit reuse boundary for adjacent registered pass groups that have no raw ModelIR mutation between them.
+It is lazy, so a sequence whose model-only preflights all fail still constructs no graph index.
+The first matching group constructs one `ModelIRPassState`; later groups reuse its differentially maintained `ModelIRGraphIndex` and `LayoutState`.
+A scope rejects a different ModelIR or LayoutState identity and must end before any legacy/raw mutator.
+The repeated Mean/LayerNorm/terminal-Mean/SE/Conv-attention cluster is the first production consumer, preserving its original runner order while replacing up to seven identical index constructions with one.

 `GraphIndex` and `ModelIRGraphIndex` provide differential mutation contracts.
 ONNX rewriters notify node input/output updates and node registration/removal;
 ModelIR rewriters can replace inputs/outputs or insert/remove operators while